-I don’t remember how old I was the first time I tried chocolate oatmeal no bake cookies, all I remember was loving them.
+I don’t remember how old I was the first time I tried vegan chocolate oatmeal no bake cookies, all I remember was loving them.
 I have been a lifelong fan of peanut butter and chocolate chips combined together and this chocolate no bake cookie recipe is no exception.

 I used coconut oil in these dairy free no bake oatmeal cookies because it adds a little more flavor and texture.
 I shared these cookies at my book reading club and they were a hit!

 History of Oatmeal Drop Cookies